rivermont/spidy/CONTRIBUTE.md

 # Contributing
 We would love your help with anything!<br>
-If you find a bug raise an issue, and if you have a suggestion go ahead and fork it.<br>
+If you find a bug raise an issue, and if you have a suggestion go ahead and fork it - but be sure to open an issue first.
+That helps with management and organization.

-We will happily look at anything that you build off of spidy; we're not very creative people and we know that there are more/better ideas out there!
+I also use [ZenHub](https://www.zenhub.com/), an project management platform hat integrates with GitHub.
+If you use it you can see the boards we organize with.
+If you don't, you simply won't see anything!

 ***